50 facts about food insecurity in America

 There are two categories of food insecurity

 The United States Department of Agriculture uses two categories to determine food insecurity in a household.
-“Low food security” means that the household has experienced negative changes in their diet, such as reduced quality or variety of food.
+“Low food security” means the household has experienced negative changes in their diet, such as reduced quality or variety of food.
 “Very low food insecurity” has to do with disrupted eating patterns and lower amounts of food eaten by a given family.

 A quarter of American families with children don’t have consistent access to food